defund12/defund12.org/_emails/us/new_york/nyc.md

 - DROSE@Council.nyc.gov
 - SMatteo@council.nyc.gov
 - borelli@council.nyc.gov
-subject: Commit to Vote No on the Mayor's Budget / Defund the NYPD
 body: "Dear New York City Council Members, \n\nMy name is [YOUR NAME] and I am a resident of [BOROUGH].
 Last April, NYC Mayor Bill De Blasio proposed major budget cuts for the Fiscal Year 2021, especially to education and youth programs, while refusing